VoluntasTua/scripture-study-guide/prophets/zechariah.md

 [^1]: In the case of Isaiah, chapters 40-55 are attributed to a single anonymous prophet, called Deutero-Isaiah, contemporary with the fall of Babylon in 539 BCE.

 [^2]: Tiemeyer, Lena-Sofia.
-2016.Zechariah And His Visions.
+2016._Zechariah And His Visions_.
 1st ed.
 London: Bloomsbury T & T Clark.

-[^3]: Boda, Mark J. 2016.The Book Of Zechariah.
+[^3]: Boda, Mark J. 2016._The Book Of Zechariah_.
 1st ed.

+[^4]: Petterson, Anthony R. 2009._Behold Your King: The Hope For The House Of David In The Book Of Zechariah \(T & T Clark Library Of Biblical Studies\)_.
+1st ed.
+T & T Clark Limited.

+[^5]: Rose, Wolter H. 2000._Zemah And Zerubbabel: Messianic Expectations In The Early Postexilic Period \(Journal For The Study Of The Old Testament.
+Supplement Series ; 304\)_.
+1st ed.
+Sheffield Academic Press.